nmittal29/CMPS_290S_PaperReview/Jepsen Analysis.md

 ~~~~

 <p align="justify">
 In the generator phases, various tests are run by mixing read/write operations with explicit delays, staggering, timeouts and disrupting/crashing a node.
-Numerous issues populated which challenged Cassandra's claim to offer linearizability via LWTs.
+Numerous issues populated which challenged Cassandra's claim to offer linearizability via LWTs:
 </p>

+1.
+2.
+3.